Taro-Hayashi/THQWGD001/README.md

 > [!NOTE]
+> Work in progress.
-> I have confirmed the output with Bambu's 0.02mm nozzle.
+> I have confirmed the output with Bambu's PLA Basic & 0.02mm nozzle.

 # 1U Wheel Encoder THQWGD001